Causal Dynamic Variational Autoencoder for Counterfactual Regression in Longitudinal Data: Models hyperparameters

-For the hyperparameters selection, we fine-tune our models using the Bayesian optimization technique, namely the TPE algorithm \citep{TPEAlgorithms} using the Optuna library \citep{akiba2019optuna}.
-We use the weighted reconstruction error as the selection criterion (objective function for the Bayesian optimization).
-We do not use a metric related to the quality of estimating ITE as a selection criterion; a choice cannot be used in a real scenario because ITEs are usually unavailable.
-It is still rather an open problem how to design a criterion for causal cross-validation or hyperparameters tuning for a causal model \citep{dorie2019automated}.
-Many proxies are used in the literature, including loss over the factual outcomes \citep{lim2018RMSM, bica2020estimatingCRN, hassanpour2019DRLCFR, Bica2020TimeSDecounf}, one nearest-neighbor imputation \citep{shalit2017estimating, johansson2022generalization}, for the counterfactual outcome, inﬂuence functions \citep{alaa2019validating}, rank-preserving causal cross-validation \citep{schuler2018comparison}, Robinson residual decomposition \citep{nie2021quasi,lu2020reconsidering}.
-In this work, and since we intend to search for the best regularization parameters ($\lambda_{IPM}$, $\lambda_{MM}$, $\lambda_{W}$) among other parameters related to CDVAE architecture and optimization, we chose not to consider the total loss as this may bias the choice of ( $\lambda_{IPM}$, $\lambda_{MM}$, $\lambda_{W}$) toward small values.
+We use Pytorch \citep{Paszke2019PyTorchAI} and Pytorch Lightening \citep{Falcon_PyTorch_Lightning_2019} to implement CDVAE and all baselines.
+For the selection of hyperparameters, we fine-tuned our models using a random grid search.
+We use the weighted reconstruction error as the selection criterion for CDVAE.
+We do not use a metric related to the quality of estimating ACATEs as a selection criterion; a choice cannot be used in a real scenario because ACATEs are usually unavailable.
+It is still rather an open problem how to design a criterion for causal cross-validation or hyperparameters tuning for a causal model.
+Many proxies are used in the literature, including loss over the factual outcomes \citep{lim2018RMSM, hassanpour2019DRLCFR, bica2020estimatingCRN, Bica2020TimeSDecounf}, one nearest-neighbor imputation \citep{shalit2017estimating, johansson2022generalization}, for the counterfactual outcome, inﬂuence functions \citep{alaa2019validating}, rank-preserving causal cross-validation \citep{schuler2018comparison}, Robinson residual decomposition \citep{nie2021quasi,lu2020reconsidering}.
+In this work, and since we intend to search for the best regularization parameters ($\lambda_{IPM}$, $\lambda_{MM}$) among other parameters related to CDVAE architecture and optimization, we chose not to consider the total loss as this may bias the choice of ($\lambda_{IPM}$, $\lambda_{MM}$) toward small values.
 We, therefore, use the weighted reconstruction error as an objective function for fine-tuning.

-Similarly, we fine-tune CRN and RMSM using the loss over the factual response as a criterion.
-We implement fine-tuning of the first stage modeling in CausalForestDML bet setting the criterion for the treatment model (a Gradient Boosting Classifier) to be the accuracy and for the outcome model (a Gradient Boosting Regressor) to be the R-score.
-The second stage of modeling in CausalForestDML was tuned using a GridSearch, whose parameters and search space are internally set in EconML.
+Similarly, we fine-tune Causal CPC, Causal Transformer, CRN, and RMSM using the loss over the factual response as a criterion.